Australian Citizenship Test in Your Language: Free Study Guide for 13 Communities

 Practising in English is still important, since that is the language the test uses.
 Here are three sample questions that come up frequently, along with the reasoning behind each answer.

-Question 1: What is the official language of Australia?
+What is the national language of Australia?

-Question 2: What do you call it when Australia's colonies united into one nation?
+What do you call it when Australia's colonies united into one nation?

-Why C: Federation is the term used when the six separate Australian colonies joined together on 1 January 1901 to form the Commonwealth of Australia.
+Federation is the term used when the six separate Australian colonies joined together on 1 January 1901 to form the Commonwealth of Australia.
 This date and the word 'Federation' appear regularly on the test.

-Question 3: What does it mean that Australia has a secular government?
+What does it mean that Australia has a secular government?

-You can practise all 280 questions like these — in English or in your language — using the free .
+You can practise all 280 questions like these, in English or in your language, using the free .

 How to Prepare If English Is Not Your First Language